Architectural Engineering

 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.

-A limited number of undergraduate students in the B.A.E. program will be considered for admission to one of two integrated undergraduate-graduate degree programs.
-The first leads to the student earning both the B.A.E. and M.A.E. degrees and involves a graduate-level component in the capstone senior project.
-The second provides the student with the opportunity to earn both the B.A.E. and M.S. degrees and involves a research-oriented thesis in addition to the capstone undergraduate senior project.
+Qualified undergraduate students in the B.A.E. program will be considered for admission to one of two integrated undergraduate-graduate degree programs.
+The first leads to the student earning both the B.A.E. and M.A.E. degrees.
+The capstone project for the M.A.E. degree involves graduate-level work on the building that the student used for their undergraduate senior project.
+The second integrated degree option provides the student with the opportunity to earn both the B.A.E. and M.S. degrees and applies a six-credit research thesis.
+B.A.E./M.S. students must also complete the undergraduate senior project.

-Students must apply to and meet admission requirements of the Graduate School, as well as the graduate program in which they intend to receive their master's degree.
+Students must apply to and meet admission requirements of the Graduate School, as well as the Architectural Engineering graduate program.
 Before applying to the Graduate School, students must have completed entrance to their undergraduate major and have completed no less than 60 credits.
 Students must be admitted no later than the end of the second week of the semester preceding the semester of expected conferral of the undergraduate degree.
 Transfer students must have completed at least 15 credits at Penn State to enroll in an IUG.

 Degree Requirements